If you’ve got an activity tracker, the thought of wearing it on your ankle may have crossed your mind. But is this advisable?

 Despite Fitbit not recommending wearing your Fitbit on your ankle, there are quite a few companies that make ankle adapters for Fitbits specifically!
 There is a growing trend online of people purchasing these products and reporting accurate readings for step counts and floors.

 So while it is not recommended by the manufacturer, people have had good luck with getting proper step counts and floor counts while wearing their Fitbits on their ankles.
+But personally, I wouldn’t want to miss a bit of information out of my workout, not after splurging quite a fair amount of money on a cardio machine, and dedicating several hours towards my exercise.

 There are quite a few options!